 As silly as this may sound, one thing I do when making the salad is grab some plastic kitchen cooking gloves and then work the olive oil through the lettuce and it breaks the lettuce down.
 My husband is the one that started doing this and I was like, “oh I like it like this!”

 You can make any adjustments to this recipe that you want.
 For example you can add kalamata olives, chopped apples, or my favorite – sprinkle some Italian cheese like Romano.
+You can also use my recipe for garlic roasted pecans and add them for extra flavor.

 Make sure to always use extra virgin olive oil as it holds a heck of a lot more flavor than standard pure olive oil.